Altermagnetism and Superconductivity: A Short Historical Review: II. A tale of three

 The concept of multipole expansions is also applied to describe atomic-scale electromagnetic distribution of the wave-function of electrons bound to a single-centered atom, leading to the so called atomic multipole basis.
 Such a terminology emphasizes that the multipoles form a complete basis set and each multipole basis is equally important for describing physical properties, to be distinguished from the conventional multipole expansion where higher-order multipoles are less important and contribute only weakly.
-Due to the highly localized $f$ electrons, multipole basis has a long history in studying $f$-electron systems, especially the "hidden order" whose order parameters are hard to identify.
-For more details, we refer to the excellent review articles \citep{Santini2009, Kuramoto2009}.
+Due to the highly localized $f$ electrons, higher-order multipole basis has a long history in studying $f$-electron systems, especially the "hidden order" whose order parameters are hard to identify experimentally.
+For more details, we refer to the excellent reviews \citep{Santini2009, Kuramoto2009}.

-Although the expressions of quantum operators for $\textbf{E}$ and $\textbf{M}$ multipole have been known during the ongoing explorations of $f$-electron system, the expressions for $\textbf{MT}$ and $\textbf{ET}$ multipoles are known only recently by Hayami \textit{et al.} in 2018 \citep{Hayami2018-JPSJ}.
-For a single-band model, these operators in $\pmb{k}$ space are given by \citep{Hayami2018-PRB}:
+Although the expressions of quantum operators for $\textbf{E}$, $\textbf{M}$, and $\textbf{MT}$ multipole can be direct derived from their classical definitions \citep{Kusunose2008}, the expressions for $\textbf{ET}$ multipoles are known only recently by Hayami \textit{et al.} in 2018 \citep{Hayami2018-JPSJ} as it does not appear in the multipole expansions.
+For a single-band model, these operators in $\mathbf{k}$ space are given by \citep{Hayami2018-PRB}:

-where $\pmb{\sigma} = (\sigma^x, \sigma^y, \sigma^z)$ and the harmonics $O_{lm}(\pmb{k})$ is defined as
+where $\pmb{\sigma} = (\sigma^x, \sigma^y, \sigma^z)$ and the harmonics $O_{lm}(\mathbf{k})$ is defined as